kumuluz/kumuluzee-samples/kumuluzee-kafka/kumuluzee-kafka-producer/README.md

                         System.out.println("The offset of the produced message record is: " + metadata.offset());
                     }
                 });

+        return Response.ok().build();

     }
 }
 ```

 In the example above, we inject the Kafka Producer with the `@Inject` and `@KafkaProducer` annotation.
 From the message data we create
 a ProducerRecord `new ProducerRecord<String,String>(topic, key, msg)` and call the method send on the producer with the ProducerRecord
 and the Callback parameters.
-In the Callback we receive the sent message metadata `RecordMetadata` or the Exception if an error occured.
+In the Callback we receive the sent message metadata `RecordMetadata` or the Exception if an error occurred.

 ### Add required configuration for the Kafka Producer